Need your Will done? Our streamlined estate planning process is easy !

 The beauty of this method, is that it gives you the option of either doing this in person or remotely.

-If you wish to have a simple Will done remotely, we do not meet with you in person, but rather our communication is done via teleconference or web-conference and email or post.
+If you wish to have a standard Will done remotely, we do not meet with you in person, but rather our communication is done via teleconference or web-conference and email or post.

-We will then have the appointment conducted as a video conference using either Facetime (for Apple iPhone users), Skype, WhatsApp or Zoom.
+We will then have the appointment conducted as a video conference using Zoom (other platform options, like Skype are also available).

-A simple Will done remotely will have a fixed fee apply.
+A standard Will done remotely will have a fixed fee apply.

 Why you need to have your Will done